Register/Renew a Boat

 Birthday Bonus for Georgia Boat Owners

-It’s a three-day bonus for the state’s some 300,000 resident boat owners.
+It’s a one-day bonus for the state’s some 300,000 resident boat owners.
 This offer from the Georgia Department of Natural Resources also covers use of some DNR shooting ranges, plus some other sporting privileges.
 To take advantage of it, boat owners just have to get outdoors.

-The birthday bonus is a three-day resident combination license that not only allows Georgians 16 and older who own a vessel and have a valid, current registration to fish in fresh and saltwater for three consecutive days (starting on their birthday), it covers many other recreational opportunities.
+The birthday bonus is a one-day resident combination license that not only allows Georgians 16 and older who own a vessel and have a valid, current registration to fish in fresh and saltwater for three consecutive days (starting on their birthday), it covers many other recreational opportunities.
 These include fishing at public fishing areas, accessing state lands where a Georgia Outdoor Recreational Pass is otherwise required, hunting small game and feral hogs on private land, and using shooting ranges where a WMA stamp or GORP is needed.

 The license is good for the primary boat owner’s birthday during the three years the boat registration is valid.